D5190, 5190, 25040

 D5190/25040's passenger workings in its early years, although few so far reported were quite varied.
 On March 9th D5190 was busy on the Bradford - Morecambe - Leeds run.

-On May 17th it handled an early morning/midday Glasgow - Dundee round trip.
+On May 17th D5190 handled an early morning/midday Glasgow - Dundee round trip.

-On July 8th (?) it was recorded on a Leicester - Clacton service.
+On July 8th (?)
+D5190 was recorded on a Leicester - Clacton service.

 After transfer to the Preston Division in November 1968 5190's area of operation changed somewhat.
 An exhibition of several locomotives at Carlisle station on July 3rd 1969 featured 390, 5190 & E3044.It was noted the next day on the 23.45 Newcastle - Stranraer Harbour and 13.50 return on July 4th/5th 1969, both workings with 5188.
 Any further passenger workings durings its four and a half years in the Preston Division have so far gone unrecorded.

-On September 14th a Weston-super-Mare - Aberystwyth day excursion was taken forward from Shrewsbury by 25040 & 25273, 25040 would fail at Aberystwyth and did not return.
+On September 14th a Weston-super-Mare - Aberystwyth day excursion was taken forward from Shrewsbury by 25040 & 25273, 25040 would fail at Aberystwyth and was removed from the train.

 On May 28th, in ex-works condition 25040 was noted assisting the Royal Train from Wellington to Trench Crossing for overnight stabling.